dhanushuUzumaki/100-days-of-code/log.md

 **Today's Progress**: Added prisma to the GraphQL Server and repeated the same thing as yesterday.

 **Thoughts**: Using [howtographql](https://www.howtographql.com/) to learn these.

+### Day 31: May-13-18 Sunday
+**Today's Progress**: Read articles about schema stiching and schema merging in graphQL now Clearly understood how prisma works.

+**Thoughts**: Should complete the remaing things in this (pagination, filtering) and start with the client side of things.
+Should try to set up a basic codebase by this weekend.